python-rapidjson/python-rapidjson/docs/dump.rst

    :param int datetime_mode: how should :class:`datetime`, :class:`time` and
                              :class:`date` instances be handled
    :param int uuid_mode: how should :class:`UUID` instances be handled
+   :param int bytes_mode: how should :class:`bytes` instances be handled
    :param int chunk_size: write the stream in chunks of this size at a time
    :param bool allow_nan: *compatibility* flag equivalent to ``number_mode=NM_NAN``